qiaochloe/bph-site/README.md

 Finally, on the frontend, we are using **Shadcn UI** components with the **Tailwind CSS** framework.
 Components are in the `src/components/ui` folder.

 # Roadmap

-## Current Progress

-- [x] Deploy to Vercel
-- [x] Add Vercel Postgres
-- [x] Add NextAuth with Discord
-- [x] Attach database to UI
-- [x] Create basic schema for puzzles and teams
-- [x] Add leaderboard page
-    - [x] Make the leaderboard page order by puzzles completed
-- [x] Add simple puzzle page
-    - [x] Add client guess submission
-    - [x] Add server side validation
-    - [x] Display previous guesses
-    - [x] Validate that the guess is not an empty string
-    - [x] Validate that the guess has not already been submitted before
-    - [x] Automatically convert the guess to uppercase alphabetic characters
-- [x] Handle authentication
-    - [x] Add registration page
-    - [x] Add login page
-    - [x] Add session management
-    - [x] Add middleware
-    - [x] Redesign the login page to look more like the registration page
-    - [x] Validate that the username is not already taken before inserting a new team
-    - [x] Hash and salt the password
-    - [x] Update "login" to "logout" on the nav bar when the user is logged in
-- [x] Finish data-modeling using gph-site/puzzles/models.py
-- [x] Add puzzle drop system
-    - [x] Display list of puzzles dynamically
-    - [x] Display puzzles when hunt starts
-- [x] Add hinting system
-    - [x] Add hint request form
-    - [x] Add previous hints table
-    - [x] Add hint response table in the admin panel

 ## By Puzzlethon

-**Goals:**

 1. In terms of hunt logistics:
     1. Registration opens